Bluebottle Ant Facts

 Sexual dimorphism also appears in this wasp, with the females being larger than the males.
 Females average a body length of 1 in (2.5 cm), while the smaller males only average 0.5 in (1.25 cm) in length.

 However, size alone does not separate the genders in this invertebrate.
 While smaller, the males have wings, and spend much of their time on flowers, while females remain grounded.

-Their coloring remains their most distinctive feature.
+Its coloring remains its most distinctive feature.
 The bodies of both genders display either a bright metallic green or bluish color.
-In addition, their legs typically are a bright red.
+In addition, the legs typically are a bright red.